ErenGulenoglu/Curse-of-Strahd-Classic/Chapter 2 - The Lands of Barovia/Areas of Barovia.md

 ## L. Lake Zarovich
 	At the foot of a mountain, nestled in the misty forest, is a large lake.
 The water is perfectly still and dark, reflecting the black clouds overhead like a monstrous mirror.
-If the characters arrive along the shore north of Vallaki in the daytime, add:
+If the characters arrive along the shore north of [[The Town of Vallaki|Vallaki]] in the daytime, add:

 	Pulled up along the south shore are three small row boats.
 A fourth boat can be seen in the middle of the lake, with a lone figure sitting in it, fishing pole in hand.

 Each rowboat can safely hold five people.
-The person fishing on the lake is Bluto Krogarov (NE male human **commoner**), a resident of [[The Town of Vallaki|Vallaki]].
+The person fishing on the lake is Bluto Krogarov (NE male human **commoner**), a resident of Vallaki.
 He is in a trance and doesn't respond to anything or anyone unless attacked.
 His boat is 400 feet from the nearest shore.
 Tied up in the boat is a seven-year-old Vistana named [[Arabelle]] (LN female human commoner with 2 hit points and no effective attacks).
 She is bound with hempen rope, wrapped in a burlap sack, and lying prone so that she can't be seen or heard from the shore.

 **Roleplaying Bluto**
 Bluto Krogarov is a destitute drunkard.
 He's desperate to catch some fish and trade them for wine at the Blue Water Inn.
 After he was unable to catch a single fish for a week, he kidnapped Arabelle, believing that Vistani are lucky.
 He intends to sacrifice her to the lake, hoping it will give up some of its fish in return.